smk762/mylodocs/_posts/siteinfo/for-candidates/2018-01-14-sample-proposal.md

 type: Document
 ---

-Copy below information and make your own.
+Copy below information and make your own or copy a good existing document in the [NotaryNodes repo](https://github.com/KomodoPlatform/NotaryNodes).

-* Name it in a file with format YYYY-MM-DD-SOMETITLE.md.
+* Name it in a file README.md
-* `2019-03-22-my-awesome-team.md`
+* `README.md`
-* The file goes in the `_posts/2019/proposals/TEAMNAME/` directory.
+* The file goes in the `/notarynodes/TEAMNAME/` directory.

-Fork the repo `head-repo` and create your proposal in your `own-repo`, commit it your `own-repo`.
-Make a pull request to the `head-repo`.
-This is the forking workflow of git.
+Fork the `NotaryNodes` and create your proposal in your `fork`, commit it to your `fork`.
+Make a pull request to the `NotaryNodes` repo you forked from.
+This is the forking workflow of git - please become used to it, Notary Node Operators use it a lot.

 ```
----
-date: 2019-03-22
-title: Propsal TEAM
-description: Sample komodo notary node proposal
-category: proposals
-type: Document
----
 ## Name of your team
-Short description
+Short description and maybe your greatest hits achievements.

-## Voting details
+## Voting details (addresses)

 ## Connection to komodo and campaign